tldr-pages/tldr/CLIENT-SPECIFICATION.md

 The first argument that does not start with a dash (`-`), MUST be considered the page name.

-In addition, page names MAY contain spaces (e.g. `git status`) - such page names MUST be transparently concatenated with dashes (`-`).
+Page names MAY contain spaces (e.g. `git status`) - such page names MUST be transparently concatenated with dashes (`-`).
 For example, the page name:

 ```
 git checkout